yuvadm/amenthes/README.md

 Never target a VM for the real-life scenario, a VM client cannot be secured against a malicious VM host.
 Using this flag lets the end-user run under a VM, so just don't.

+If you do not have an up-to-spec environment to build on, you can use the CI artifacts to get a testing ISO you can easily run on a VM for evaluation purposes on [http://ci.amenthes.y3xz.com:8090/job/amenthes/lastSuccessfulBuild/artifact/liveusb/out/amenthes-x86_64.iso](http://ci.amenthes.y3xz.com:8090/job/amenthes/lastSuccessfulBuild/artifact/liveusb/out/amenthes-x86_64.iso).

 ## Design

 First and foremost, Amenthes is a **proof of concept** project, and should never be used *as is*, assuming it will save your ass when shit hits the fan.
 Amenthes is a demonstration of technology which might be adopted to real-life use by experienced system administrators or developers.
 Having said that...